jacobemery/linux1-ansible-lab/instructions/5_write_playbooks.md

     * But just like other markup languages, it has some syntax quirks that can take some getting used to.
 Particularly with `indentation`.
     * So just a warning: the indentation of each line must be exactly correct or else the playbook won't work.
 Follow the indentation that's already provided for you.
     * These playbooks use a double space instead of a tab for each indentation.
-    * If you're really stuck, please ask and I'll help you!
 * When you are ready, hit the `Esc` key to exit 'insert' mode, and then type `:wq` to save and quit vi.
 ## Testing your playbook
 * Before you test your playbook, run these one-time commands to set things up: